sagemath/trac_to_gh/Issue 7171.md

 # Issue 7171: HP-UX failure of libm4ri 20090617 as it attempts to find L1 cache size

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7171

 Original creator: drkirkby